Adding a Column in Production

 Our User table has over 15 million records.
 We do not want our database locking up or other dependent code being affected during deployment.

-Timing is an issue and we need the new column to be added quickly.
+Timing is an issue.
+We need the new column added quickly.
 Let’s try another solution.

 This time, we are going to break up this feature into two deploys.

 Create the new column

-The first deploy will include two migrations.
+The first deployment will include two migrations.
 One: add the column, and two: add the default.

 > rails generate migration AddLockedToUsers locked:boolean > rails db:migrate

 As a separate unit of work, we will alter the existing column to include a default.
 Adding a default to an already created column will not populate the old values in the migration.
-Although, new users going forward will have the default.
+However, new users will have the default.

 User has a value set.